The Deed: Dynasty

 - 0 % negative mentions

-Players find the humor in the game to be a mix of amusing scenarios, such as the funny dialogue when attempting to place a love letter in a character's wagon.
-However, some fans feel that the new dialogue choices lack the quirky charm of the original game's humor, missing the oddities that made it memorable.
+Players find the humor in the game to be a mix of amusing scenarios, such as the funny dialogue when attempting to place a love letter in Brother Simon's wagon.
+However, some fans feel that the new dialogue choices, while more challenging, lack the quirky charm of the original game's humor.
+Overall, the humor is appreciated but not universally praised.

 “In 1401, I tried to put a love letter as evidence in Brother Simon's wagon, and the dialogue was quite funny.”

-“I appreciate having more scenarios included, but I miss some of the odd humor that could be found in the first game.”
+“I miss some of the odd humor that could be found in the first game.”

 - 0 % negative mentions

-The game features a profound and emotionally charged narrative that explores the player's choice to evade justice, resulting in a heart-wrenching experience.
+The game features a deeply emotional narrative that explores the player's choice to evade justice, resulting in a heart-wrenching experience that resonates with players on a profound level.

 “This game features in-depth and heart-wrenching narration regarding the player's decision to avoid justice.”